Warbo/chriswarbo-net/blog/2017-03-20-web_hosting_with_ipfs_and_nix.md

 One annoyance with IPFS is, like pretty much all peer-to-peer software, it can be tricky to connect two machines directly if they're both behind a firewall and/or NAT.
-This can make it tricky to send data directly between, e.g. my laptop and Web server.
+This can make it frustrating to send data directly between, e.g. my laptop and Web server.

 The standard workaround would be to use SSH tunnels, but this doesn't seem to